Buoy (mascot): History

 The process of finding a mascot took two years, starting around the time the team unveiled their name in July 2020.
 Because a kraken is a mythical being whose complete appearance is unknown, the team chose not to use it as a mascot.
 The team also opted not to have an octopus mascot, to avoid redundancy with Al the Octopus, mascot of the Detroit Red Wings.

 In December 2021, the Kraken announced a non-fungible token (NFT) sale; 32 tokens allowed their owners to see "mysterious hints of the Kraken mascot", with the expectation that the NFT would show the complete mascot upon the official announcement.
 Critics said that the promotion conflicted with the team's sustainability goals, due to the high energy costs associated with NFTs.

 During the 2021–22 season, in the absence of an official mascot, the Kraken promoted a "team dog" named Davy Jones.
 The dog, a four-month-old husky mix rescue dog introduced on January 17, 2022, socialized with fans at home games as he trained to be a therapy dog.
-In August 2023, the Seattle Times reported that Davy Jones displayed signs of anxiety at games, and did not make appearances at Kraken games in the team’s second season as a result.
+In August 2023, the Seattle Times reported that Davy Jones displayed signs of anxiety at games and did not make appearances at Kraken games in the team’s second season as a result.

 The Kraken introduced Buoy on October 1, 2022, prior to a preseason game at Climate Pledge Arena against the Vancouver Canucks.
 The Kraken had intended to introduce Buoy around Christmas during the 2021–22 season, but due to game postponements related to the spread of the SARS-CoV-2 Omicron variant, the team decided to wait until prior to the 2022–23 season instead.

+On June 25, 2025, a promotional film shoot to promote youth hockey featuring Buoy and Kraken forward John Hayden was interrupted when a grizzly bear aggressively approached the group while they fly fished in Alaska's Katmai National Park and Preserve.
+The group waded away from the bear as it approached before the bear eventually turned around.